kdlovett/keith-website/_posts/journal/2017-02-12-german_words.md

 * shauenwama... - we'll see.
 (Coloquial for shauen wir mal.
 Mal basically denotes a moment in time or makes your statement sound more casual.
 Guck mal, dahinten ist unser Auto. - Look, our car is over there.)

 * Könnten Sie mir sagen... - Could you tell me...
 (Könnten Sie mir sagen, wo ich im Stadtviertel essen könnte? - Could you tell me where I could eat in this part of town?)

+* nachzuholen... - to catch up on...
+(Ich will an der Fernsehsendung nachzuholen. - I want to catch up on the show.)